pytorch/torchtune/docs/source/recipes/qat_distributed.rst

 Most of you will want to twist, pull, and bop all the different levers, buttons, and knobs we expose in our recipes.
 Check out our
 :ref:`configs tutorial <config_tutorial_label>` to learn how to customize recipes to suit your needs.

-Currently, the main lever you can pull for QAT is by using delayed fake quantization:
+Currently, the main lever you can pull for QAT is by using *delayed fake quantization*.
 Delayed fake quantization allows for control over the step after which fake quantization occurs.
 Empirically, allowing the model to finetune without fake quantization initially allows the weight and activation values to stabilize before fake quantizing them, potentially leading